Hurricane Ian nears Florida landfall with 155 mph winds

 There were 250,000 people in the Fort Myers/Lee County mandatory evacuation zones, and authorities worried ahead of the storm that only 10% or so would leave.

 Gil Gonzalez wasn’t taking any chances.
-He boarded the windows of his Tampa home with plywood and laid down sandbags to guard against any flooding.
-He and his wife packed their car with bottled water, flashlights, battery packs for their cellphones and a camp stove before evacuating.
+He boarded the windows of his Tampa home with plywood, laid down sandbags, and with his wife, packed their car with bottled water, flashlights, battery packs for their cellphones and a camp stove before evacuating.
 “All the prized possessions, we’ve put them upstairs in a friend’s house,” Gonzalez said.

 Airports in Tampa, St. Petersburg and Key West closed, as did Disney World theme parks and Sea World in Orlando ahead of the storm.

-A couple from England on vacation in Tampa found themselves faced with riding out the storm at a shelter.
+A British couple vacationing in Tampa found themselves without beds.
 Glyn and Christine Williams of London were told to leave their hotel near the beach when evacuations were ordered.
 Because the airport shut down, they could get no flight home.

 “Unfortunately, all the hotels are full or closed, so it looks as though we’re going to be in one of the shelters,” Christine Williams said.